4 min

 10 facts you should know about AMD

-• Smoking, age, genetic predisposition and chronic exposure to sunlight are considered the biggest risk factors to getting AMD.
+• Smoking, age, genetic predisposition and chronic exposure to sunlight are considered the most significant risk factors for getting AMD.

 • Difficulty seeing under low light conditions or at night is one of the first symptoms of AMD.
 Studies have shown that loss of photoreceptor cells (in the macula), particularly 'rod cells' involved in night vision, occurs before structural markers of AMD are visible.

-• At present, scientific studies cannot definitively say that light intensities (of any colour) coming from digital devices pose a significant threat to our retinas.
+• Currently, scientific studies cannot definitively say that light intensities (of any colour) coming from digital devices pose a significant threat to our retinas.
 But, this hasn't been ruled out, so the general advice is moderate and manage excessive screen time.

 • The AREDS studies were designed to investigate the effects of supplements on patients that had already developed AMD – read about it below.
-Several antioxidants can neutralise the oxygen by-product and thereby reduce oxidative stress in cells.
+Several antioxidants can neutralise the oxygen by-product, thereby reducing cell oxidative stress.
 Your body, for example, is programmed to produce glutathione (an antioxidant) in all cells to balance oxidative stress.
-Other important antioxidants include vitamin C, vitamin E and carotenes.
+Other essential antioxidants include vitamin C, vitamin E and carotenes.
 However, these cannot be made by our bodies and need to be taken up through diet - the food we and any supplements we take.

 • The Age-Related Eye Disease Study (AREDS) and AREDS2 were two large clinical studies with several thousand participants conducted over many years.
-The studies were designed to investigate the effects of supplements (which included antioxidants and zinc) on patients that had already developed AMD.
+The studies were designed to investigate the effects of supplements (including Lutein, Zeaxanthin, antioxidants and zinc) on patients already developing AMD.
 The final results and follow-up studies identified benefits for some patients.
 The AREDS2 formulation has been widely adopted by specialists and doctors in delaying or slowing down the progression of AMD.

-• People who regularly consume a Mediterranean-like diet are at a lower risk compared to those who consume a traditional Western diet - which include high glycemic index foods, high-fat dairy products, fried foods, and processed meats.
+• People who regularly consume a Mediterranean-like diet are at a lower risk than those who consume a traditional Western diet, including high glycemic index foods, high-fat dairy products, fried foods, and processed meats.
 Exercising regularly and wearing sunglasses with good UV protection may also prevent or delay the progression of AMD.

-• Whenever cells consume oxygen, a reactive oxygen species are created as a by-product.
+• Reactive oxygen species are created as a by-product whenever cells consume oxygen.
 The damage that’s caused by this by-product is called oxidative stress.
-The macula requires a lot of energy (due to the huge amount of visual information that is processed in this small piece of tissue).
-Consequently, the macula uses a lot of oxygen, which in turn causes oxidative stress.
+The macula requires a lot of energy (due to the enormous amount of visual information processed in this small piece of tissue).
+Consequently, the macula uses a lot of oxygen, which causes oxidative stress.

 • AMD is the leading cause of adult blindness in developed countries, particularly in those over 55 years of age.
-Worldwide, this condition accounts for 7% of cases of blindness and is expected to affect 288 million people by the year 2040.
-AMD is more prevalent than glaucoma and dry eye, combined.
+Worldwide, this condition accounts for 7% of cases of blindness and is expected to affect 288 million people by 2040.
+AMD is more prevalent than glaucoma and dry eye combined.

-• award-winning guides & articles from our surgeons & scientists
+• Eye Health Guides from our surgeons & scientists

 3 min